mansong1/Recoverability-in-AWS/README.md

 # Data durability and recovery

-In this project you will create highly available solutions to common use cases.
-You will build a Multi-AvailabilityZone, Multi-Region database and show how to use it in multiple geographically separate AWS regions.
-You will also build a website hosting solution that is versioned so that any data destruction and accidents can be quickly and easily undone.
+In this project we will be creating highly available solutions to common use cases.
+We will build a Multi-AvailabilityZone, Multi-Region database and show how to use it in multiple geographically separate AWS regions.
+We will also build a website hosting solution that is versioned so that any data destruction and accidents can be quickly and easily undone.

 ## Getting Started